curl/everything-curl/cmdline/urls/options.md

 transfer), you may want to specify one option for each URL on the command line.

-curl will return an exit code for its operation on the last URL used.
+curl returns an exit code for its operation on the last URL used.
 If you instead rather want curl to exit with an error on the first URL in the set that fails, use the `--fail-early` option.